 I volunteered for various rescue groups in and around Lincoln, Nebraska, and have had the opportunity to foster dogs with each them.
 Over the last 4 years, I have fostered over 40 dogs including dogs who have been deaf, blind, or both and varying in age from 5 weeks old through senior.
 Fostering dogs has given me extensive experience in reading dog body language as well as how to build trust with foster dogs through positive reinforcement.
 Out of my experience volunteering with rescue groups I have found my passion for saving lives through training.
 I have also taught classes at Greater Lincoln Obedience Club as a volunteer instructor and served the club as Training Director.

 My experiences in training dogs…

 When my husband and I adopted our first dog together I researched various methods of training and used traditional methods.
-I even used a choke chain and prong collar.
-However, I realized that these tools weren’t giving me the results I wanted, and even more importantly, I didn’t have the relationship with my dog that I craved.
-Jessica became my mentor and pointed me towards operant conditioning.
-When I learned the science behind it, I was hooked.
+I also used a choke chain and prong collar.
+I soon realized that these tools weren’t giving me the results I wanted, and even more importantly, I didn’t have the relationship with my dog that I craved.
+Jessica inspired me to research operant conditioning and behavioral science methods.
+And in no time, I was hooked!
 I read and studied and came to the conclusion that the I could reach my own training and relationship goals with my dog could not be achieved through traditional methods of punishment and forced compliance.
 I quickly transitioned from relying on tools like training collars and focused on building the bond between myself and my dog.